yrks12/WireGuard-Gateway-UI/README.md

 4. Merge release branches to both `main` and `develop`
 5. Hotfixes should branch from `main` and merge back to both `main` and `develop`

-## CI/CD Pipeline

-The project uses GitHub Actions for continuous integration and deployment:

-- Linting checks on every push
-- Unit tests on every push
-- Build verification on every push
-- Automated deployment to staging on merge to develop
-- Automated deployment to production on merge to main

 ## License

 [License details to be added]